 Today, I’m freezing parsnips.
 You know, I had never even heard of parsnips until I was an adult.
 I did not grow up eating these and had no idea what to do with them.
 My husband, on the other hand, grew up with a big garden and veggies that are foreign to me.
 I am sooooo very glad he introduced me to parsnips and a few other less common crops (at least not common to me!).

-In case you’re unfamiliar with parsnips, they remind me of a cross between carrot and rutabaga or carrot and turnip.
+In case you’re unfamiliar with parsnips, they are a root vegetable with a flavor like a cross between carrot and rutabaga or carrot and turnip.
 You treat them similar to the way you’d treat a carrot.
 I suppose they’re an acquired taste, but I really, really like them!

 Freezing Parsnips: Step-by-Step Instructions